observabilitystack/k8s-observability-workshop/README.md

 ### 4) Easy editing via SSH

 For a smooth editing experience during the workshop, please install an editor that enables you to edit the files directly on a remote host.
-We recommend [Visual Studio Code](https://code.visualstudio.com/) with the [Remote-SSH](https://code.visualstudio.com/docs/remote/ssh) extension.
+We recommend [Visual Studio Code](https://code.visualstudio.com/).

 ## Questions?